Nereditsa Church

 The Saviour Church on Nereditsa Hill near Novgorod (церковь Спаса на Нередице, Tserkov Spasa na Nereditse) is a 12th-century Orthodox church dedicated to the feast of the Saviour's Transfiguration.

 The church, consecrated in 1198, became world-famous both for its remarkable state of exterior preservation and for the best preserved set of pre-Mongol wall paintings in the Russian Empire.
-During the World War II it was selected as a target for artillery fire and was reduced to rubble.
+During World War II it was selected as a target for artillery fire and was reduced to rubble.

 The post-war reconstruction of the Nereditsa Church is on the World Heritage list as a part of object 604 Historic Monuments of Novgorod and Surroundings.
 The building has been designated an architectural monument of federal significance (#5310113002).

-It is located in Novgorodsky District of Novgorod Oblast, Russia, 1.5 km south of Veliky Novgorod in the village of Spas-Nereditsy on the right bank of the Maly Volkhovets River on a small Nereditsa Hill next to the Rurik hillfort.
+It is located in Novgorodsky District of Novgorod Oblast, Russia, 1.5 km south of Veliky Novgorod in the village of Spas-Nereditsy on the right bank of the Maly Volkhovets River on the small Nereditsa Hill next to the Rurik hillfort.